-CollegeInvest has an agreement with QS Legg Mason Global Asset Allocation, LLC (QSLMGAA) and Legg Mason Investor Services, LLC (LMIS) to manage the advisor sold accounts of the Scholars Choice Fund (SCF).
-Effective April 1, 2016, QSLMGAA merged into QS Investors, LLC (QS).
-Both QS and LMIS are wholly owned subsidiaries of Legg Mason, Inc. LMIS is responsible for performing or arranging for the performance of administrative duties and record-keeping functions, and QS performs investment advisory functions for the SCF.
-The agreement is for management of the advisor sold accounts only and expires on December 31, 2027, subject to possible extension.
+CollegeInvest has an agreement with QS Investors, LLC (QS) and Legg Mason Investor Services, LLC (LMIS) to manage the advisor sold accounts of the Scholars Choice Fund (SCF).
+Both QS and LMIS are wholly owned subsidiaries of Legg Mason, Inc. Effective July 31, 2020, Legg Mason, Inc. was acquired by Franklin Resources, Inc. LMIS is responsible for performing or arranging for the performance of administrative duties and record-keeping functions, and QS performs investment advisory functions for the SCF.